jangroth/aws-certification-notes/solutions-architect-professional.md

 Route 53 specific:
 * **Alias** record
 	* Amazon Route 53 alias records provide a Route 53–specific extension to DNS functionality.
 Alias records let you route traffic to selected AWS resources, such as CloudFront distributions and Amazon S3 bucket.
 They also let you route traffic from one record in a hosted zone to another record.
 	* Unlike a CNAME record, you can create an alias record at the top node of a DNS namespace, also known as the *zone apex*.
 For example, if you register the DNS name example.com, the zone apex is example.com.
 You can't create a CNAME record for example.com, but you can create an alias record for example.com that routes traffic to www.example.com
-  * Preferred choice over CNAME (TODO: why?)
+	* Preferred choice over CNAME
+	* To route domain traffic to an ELB load balancer, use Amazon Route 53 to create an alias record that points to your load balancer.
+An alias record is a Route 53 extension to DNS.
+It's similar to a CNAME record, but you can create an alias record both for the root domain, such as example.com, and for subdomains, such as www.example.com.
+(You can create CNAME records only for subdomains).
+		* For EC2 instances, always use a Type A Record without an Alias.
+		* For ELB, Cloudfront and S3, always use a Type A Record with an Alias
+		* For RDS, always use the CNAME Record with no Alias.

 <a name="5_9_2_3"></a>
 #### [↖](#5_9)[↑](#5_9_2_2)[↓](#5_9_3) Route 53 Routing Policies